Catchxu/STANDS/docs/index.md

 ## Source codes
 All the source codes of STANDS are available on [STANDS](https://github.com/Catchxu/STANDS/tree/master/src/stands).
+We also provide [API documentation](https://catchxu.github.io/STANDS/reference/stands/) to help you understand the code and functionality of STANDS.